AValenti12/credit_risk_analysis/README.md

 # Summary

 Of all the models, the random forest classifier had the highest accuracy at 91%.
 Followed by the easy ensemble at 79%, then smote 66% closly behind that random oversampling 65%. then  Combination over and under sampling 54% and finally cluster 45%.
-Given these results, I would recommend using the random forest classifer model if no ohter data or information is available.
-It had the highest overall accuracy.
+Given these results, I would recommend using the random forest classifer model as it had the highest overall accuracy.